Note

 Filter out points with low confidence#

-and after the filtering operation by default (print_report=True
+and after the filtering operation by default, but you can disable this

 We will use xarray.Dataset.update()